OldStarchy/ts-react-sandbox/readme.md

 ### Show Unchecked Item Count

 Just for fun I thought it would be a good idea to show the unchecked item count in the todo list title.

+### Pagination

+Now we're getting a bit more serious.

+As with any application, its up to you to make decisions about how to implement various things in the code.
+For this example, I've chosen to store the current page in the todo list state.
+It also would have been fine to store the current page in the Pagination components state too.
+I chose to put it in the todo list because the `TodoList` component is already a `class` (where `Pagination` is still a `function`) and it felt like it made sense to me to put it there while I was doing it.
+Its up to you to decide what works best for you and your team.

+For starters, instead of manually writing out a bunch of items, I've created a simple item generator that spits out a bunch of randomly named items.
+Then I added `pageCount` and `onSwitchPage` props to the `Pagination` component to give it the variables it requires to handle stepping forwards and backwards through the pages.
+Finally I added the logic in the `TodoList` to split the full list of items into page-sized chunks.
+Since the page size is just a static value I chose to make it a field in the TodoList class, but it could just as easily be passed in as a prop.
+This would make sense if you wanted the user to be able to pick the page size themselves.